Model.PageBodyTags

 Having worked to advance molecular bioscience for over 100 years, we believe the open exchange of ideas represents the fundamental basis of scientific progress, which is why our activities are geared towards facilitating collaboration and knowledge exchange in increasingly interconnected and multidisciplinary ways.

-In support of open science, in 2025 we will offer authors from all regions of the world open access publishing in all of our journals, with fee-free publishing available in five titles.
+In support of open science, two leading review journals from the Biochemical Society will be published open access (OA) during 2026.
+Publishing and accessing content within these journals will be fee-free for authors and readers respectively.
 All profits from our journals are returned to the Society to support our charitable aims, allowing us to better serve current and future generations of scientists.

 Find out more about how we continue to embed open approaches across our activities for the benefit of all.